RushiChinagounolla/layoffs-data-cleaning-sql/README.md

 # 📊 Layoffs Data Cleaning and Analysis
+SQL-based project focused on cleaning and analyzing real-world layoffs data.
 This project focuses primarily on **data cleaning** using SQL, with some light exploratory data analysis (EDA) to extract basic insights.

 ## 📁 Dataset Source